sfior/CENevo/README.md

 **Molecular biology**

-Sequences used in Arabidopsis transformation experiment and alignment of FT gene family
+Transcritps used in Arabidopsis transformation experiment and alignment of FT gene family